- Dog bite injuries can range from minor cuts and abrasions to life-altering injuries or even death.

 If you suffered a dog bite, the next steps you should take depend on the severity of your injuries.

-Treat if minor – Follow standard emergency first aid.
+Treat if minor – Because of the risk of infection or rabies, it is best to seek professional medical attention.
+Follow standard emergency first aid.
 If there is minor bleeding, cleanse the wound and apply a bandage.

 For deep or severe injuries, seek professional medical care immediately – Debridement of the injury, the careful removal of any dirt or debris from the wound, is essential to lowering the risk of infection.
 This should be done by a physician.
-A tetanus vaccination may be necessary, as well as other medications.
+A tetanus vaccination or rabies prevention treatment may be necessary, as well as other medications.

 Connect with a dog bite lawyer – Because dog-bite cases can be challenging to prove and difficult to obtain compensation, it’s wise to consult with an attorney as soon after the incident as possible.
 Most personal injury lawyers offer a free first visit where you can learn what steps you can take to protect your rights.